Mahler Symphony No. 9. Czech Philharmonic Orchestra, Karel Ancerl

 It is not by coincidence that I mention Walter, because it is to Walter that Ancerl is closest in his choices of tempi in the first movement (slows very slow and fasts not very fast), but also in the fact that he amply makes up in power and dynamics for his relative lack of drive.
 The sonics are great on brass and woodwinds, and Ancerl shows great sense of Mahlerian color, and fine attention to details (as the little figure for 3rd and 4th horns at 3:10 measures 51 & 52; their sudden protruding catches the ear and one checks on the score: Mahler has indeed written them ff here).
 But there is hardly any separation, stereo or other, between 1st and 2nd violins, so that their intricate polyphony in the two outer movements gets mostly lost.
 I also wish Ancerl’s producer had decided on a retake at 6:59 in the first movement, so that the cello pizzicati would be exactly in sync with the timpani (measures 120-121), and likewise at 22:35, to correct the egregious entry a beat too late of the solo horn (measure 394).

 Any reservations that I might have had about the first movement fall for the next two.
 Perfection may not be of this world, but Ancerl comes close in the middle movements.
 No more old man in the Ländler – here, Ancerl doesn’t follow the model of Walter, with its deliberate pacing of the Tempo I. Instead, he is in the league of Barbirolli, or Walter in 1938 (though not as radical as the latter).
-On the face of it, the approach may seem to lack the rustic bonhomie Walter brought it in 1961, but it does convey its own character, more cocky and “Till Eulenspiegel”-like.
+On the face of it, the approach may seem to lack the rustic bonhomie Walter brought it in 1961, but it does convey its own character, of a “merry march”, more cocky and “Till Eulenspiegel”-like.
 Furthermore it enables Ancerl to better observe Mahler’s relations of tempo with the ensuing Tempo II (taken rather briskly though not rushed, and with great vigor and gusto) and Tempo III (paced by Ancerl really “ganz langsam”, very slow, in a sentimental and wistful mood).
 Ancerl is in fact admirably observant of Mahler’s details of tempo, and for instance he is the first one to make something of Mahlers “flott” (brisk, lively, jaunty) at 4:17 (measure 198).
 But more than these matters of tempo (preference is very subjective here, provided the tempo relationships are observed), what is important is the great sauciness of expression Ancerl obtains from his Czech players.
 And listen to the timpani thwacks at 2:55 (measure 115).

-The Rondo-Burleske is again very similar to Barbirolli’s, not excessively fast but, more even than Barbirolli’s thanks to Ancerl’s added instrumental bite, supremely violent, nasty and defiant (“sehr trotzig” is Mahler’s character indication here), with biting strings, shrieking woodwinds, screaming brass and whacking timpani.
+The Rondo-Burleske is again very similar to Barbirolli’s, or to Bernstein’s, not excessively fast but, more even than Barbirolli’s and Bernstein’s, thanks to Ancerl’s added instrumental bite, supremely violent, nasty and defiant (“sehr trotzig” is Mahler’s character indication here), with biting strings, shrieking woodwinds, screaming brass and whacking timpani.
 The sonics are stupendous and the clarity and character of each instrumental line are a thrill to hear.
 In the central section Ancerl’s rubato is expertly molded, so that he reaches great lyrical intensity without needing to hold back tempo in excess at the risk of jeopardizing the coherence of tempo relationships (a pitfall Bernstein comes dangerously close to).
 His double acceleration in the coda, while not quite reaching the level of frenzy to which Bernstein whips up his Newyorkers, is full of drive.
 This must be one of the best Rondo-Burleske ever committed to disc (but be aware that I consider that an outstanding Rondo-Burleske needs to be outstandingly loud, piercing, nasty and defiant).

 Ancerl’s finale is played with great intensity, in an approach that again begins very similarly to Barbirolli’s, but develops in a more monolithic path, less responsive to Mahler’s promptings to play “straffer im tempo” (tighter, 2:04), “fliessend” (flowing, 3:15), “etwas (unmerklich) drängend” (6:17, 9:50).
 Ancerl’s attention to detail remains admirable, and for instance he was the first to pay attention to the fact that the sixteenth-note gruppetto figure central to the movement, played at the beginning by the strings, is suddenly marked staccato for the first cellos at 1:38 (measure 10).
 Nonetheless, detail for detail, there was scope for more holding back in the desolate, harp-sustained “gehalten” (held back) passage opening at 12:20, and Ancerl’s ensuing string outburst at 12:21 lacks violence and tension, as wellas the final bar of the great climax that develops from there, the descending, long-sustained and accented violin half-notes at 15:27 (measures 124-125), because first and second violins are very slightly out-of-sync with each other.